Vehicle registration plates of Poland: Law

 The change in system shown below in 2001 is related to the reduction in the previous year of the number of voivodeships in Poland from 49 to 16, based on the country's historic regions.
 The pre-2001 licence plates (white letters on black background) can be used indefinitely, but since they are obsolete they have to be replaced in case of change of vehicle's ownership.

 In the pre-2001 model, there were not sufficient letters in the Polish alphabet for each of the old voivodeships to have a single letter.
-Only the standard latin alphabet was used (excluding Q), and the specific Polish characters with diacritics were excluded in order to make the plates fully internationally readable.
+Only the standard latin alphabet was used (excluding Q), and the specific Polish characters with diacritics were excluded.
 Therefore, two letters had to be used to indicate the vehicle's origin (the middle administrative level of powiat was not introduced until 1999).
 Since the change, the first letter has always denoted the new voivodeship.
 One additional letter is used in cities with rights of powiat (this applies to 47 of 49 capitals of the old voivodeships, the exceptions being Ciechanów and Sieradz, and numerous major cities).
 Two additional letters are used in any other powiat.

 It is not necessary for EU citizens to immediately re-register the vehicles they have brought with them if they are duly registered and taxed elsewhere in the EU, when living in Poland.
 This emerges from European law, although local regulations have to date not been changed to reflect the law, leading to officials locally sometimes giving incorrect advice on this point.
-If in doubt, refer to your Embassy.
+When in doubt, motorists are recommended to refer to their respective embassies.

 Format

 Stickers and security measures

-The licence plates are invalid without the two adhesive stickers with a hologram placed on the license plates, and an adhesive plaque bearing the same number as the plates on the inside of windshield.
-If the vehicle uses only one licence plate the second sticker must be attached to the registration papers.
+The licence plates are invalid without two adhesive stickers with holograms placed on the license plates, and, before 2022, an adhesive plaque bearing the same number as the plates inside the windshield.
+If the vehicle uses only one licence plate then the second sticker must be attached to the registration documents.

 Licence plate types and combinations

-Each powiat uses a unique two or three letter code, with the first letter denoting the powiat's voivodeship.
+Each powiat uses a unique two or three letter code, with the first letter denoting the voivodeship.
 The number pools listed below are not used in any particular order, although one pool is usually depleted before the next one is used.
 A visible gap exists between the area code and series, but there is no possibility of confusion if the number is written down without it.

 The following characters are used in licence plate examples: